“Follow your bliss and the universe will open doors for you where there were only walls.” ― Joseph Campbell

 When We Open Ourselves Up We Can Find Our Bliss

-We may find bliss when we open ourselves up to new possibilities, to adventures and experiences big and small.
+We may find bliss when we open ourselves up to our inspiration and embrace new possibilities, to adventures and experiences big and small.
 There are so many things that can be tried the sky is the limit.
 What works for one person may not resonate with you.
 It is not about them, it is about you exploring yourself, your likes and dislikes.
 You may uncover something you relish in your fist try or it may be your hundredth.
 You might even find it by trying new things.
 Investigating a variety of diverse ideas may help you to realize your bliss bring you the satisfaction you have been looking for.

 You do not have to quit your job in order to find bliss.
 In what might be considered the most satisfying and lucrative careers there are always difficulties.
 In everything we do there are always tasks and responsibility that one would consider less than blissful.
 Bliss can be found in the simplest things we do, the silliest things we try or the most out there things we experience.
 Once bliss starts to emerge it, cannot help but filter through into the regular and more mundane aspects of our lives.